brunopozzebon/gravity-simulator/README.md

 # Go into the repository
 cd gravity-simulator

-# Install all the dependencies
+# If you are using Yarn
 yarn install

 # Run locally, on localhost:3000
 yarn run start

+# If you are using npm, replace the yarn command to npm

 ```
 ## :gear: How to use it